Using and launching RStudio with .Rmd files

 Autosave

-To ensure you don't lose your work, Terra autosaves R-Markdown files every 10 seconds (by default) to workspace storage (Google Bucket).
+To ensure you don't lose your work, Terra autosaves files every 10 seconds (by default) to workspace storage (Google Bucket).

 Autosave details